-CyberTrail’s team of investigators includes: digital forensic examiners, digital investigators, traditional private investigators, former law enforcement fraud detectives, forensic accountants, and data analysts.
+CyberTrail has formed strategic relationships with otherdigital forensic examiners, traditional private investigators, former law enforcement fraud detectives, forensic accountants, and data analysts.
 Uncovering evidence of fraud is a challenging task which cannot be adequately addressed by digital examiners alone.
 With so much information being leaked to cyber space, digital forensic investigations are a critical component of knowledge based discovery.
 We will help you discover the unknown unknowns about your case.

 We Follow Forensic Best Practices and Adhere to the ISFCE Code of Conduct.

-Our Certified Computer Examiners will at all times demonstrate commitment, diligence, and professionalism in performance of assigned duties.
-We follow forensic guidelines to prevent alterations to the original media and we maintain a strict chain of custody throughout the investigation.
+The Certified Computer Examiners we contract with will demonstrate commitment, diligence, and professionalism in performance of assigned duties.
+They will follow forensic guidelines to prevent alterations to the original media and maintain a strict chain of custody throughout the investigation.
 Any evidence uncovered is carefully documented within a “findings report” and verified with the original in preparation for legal proceedings such as discovery, depositions, or litigation.

-Our examiners have been certified as digital forensic experts through a minimum of two respected vendor neutral certification bodies such as the International Association of Computer Forensic Examiners.
+The examiners we work with have been certified as digital forensic experts through a minimum of two respected vendor neutral certification bodies such as the International Association of Computer Forensic Examiners.
 A vendor neutral certifying body is one which focuses on the fundamental knowledge, skills and processes required for proficiency in digital forensics rather than on a specific tool.
 Our examiners are additionally certified in at least two vendor sponsored certifications such as those provided by Encase, Access Data and Cellebrite.

 Certified Computer Examiner